Conducting an Unlawful Gambling Operation

 - That operation was an unlawful gambling operation.

-It is a defence to an offence of conducting an unlawful gambling operation if you can prove either:-
+It is a defence to an offence of conducting an unlawful gambling operation to argue:

 Which court will hear your matter?